-The District is organized into six departments: General Government (Management/Administration), Finance & Administration (Accounting, Human Resources, Information Systems), Public Works and Planning (Building, Park and Fleet Maintenance), Community Services (Program, ASES, Aquatics, Gymnastics), Capital Projects and the First Tee of Coachella Valley.
+The District is organized into four departments: Administration, Public Works and Planning, Community Services, and the Golf Enterprise.
 Personnel under policy oversight of the Board of Directors are the following:

 Department Full-time FTEs Part-time FTEs % of Total

-General Government 5.00 1.19 4.5%
+Administration 5.00 1.19 4.5%

-Finance & Administration 6.00 1.13 5.2%

 Public Works & Planning 2.00 2.73 3.4%

 Community Services 19.00 93.09 81.6%

-Capital Projects 1.00 0.48 1.1%

-First Tee of Coachella Valley 2.00 3.75 2.7%
+Golf Enterprise 2.00 3.75 2.7%

 Total 35.00 102.37 100.0%

 The District remains committed to being the employer of choice.
 The District provides a positive work-place, world class customer service, teamwork, and support from management.
-The District's team is comprised of thirty-five full time employees and more than 200 part time and seasonal employees.
+The District's team is comprised of thirty-seven full time employees and more than 200 part time and seasonal employees.
 This equates to 137.37 full time equivalents (FTEs).